Subcategory (RNA class) for MIR718 Gene

 GeneCards Summary for MIR718 Gene

 MIR718 (MicroRNA 718) is an RNA Gene, and is affiliated with the miRNA class.
-Among its related pathways are Activated TLR4 signalling and Interleukin-1 signaling.
-An important paralog of this gene is IRAK2.
+Diseases associated with MIR718 include Spongiotic Dermatitis and Aortic Valve Disease 1.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Signaling by GPCR.